 - Laser maze

-- Glow golf
+- Mini glow golf

 And no, this isn’t just for the kids.
 Adults enjoy ShadowLand too!
 It’s worth visiting for the entire family.

 And if you’re looking for fun things to do in Maryland, they also have locations in Columbia and Gaithersburg.